Okiki-Olugunna/Generational-Savings/README.md

 Website: https://generational-savings.okikicodes.repl.co/

-To see the most real-life simulation of this, have a look at the script ["make_a_withdrawal.py"](https://github.com/Okiki-Olugunna/Generational-Savings/blob/main/scripts/make_a_withdrawal.py) or view the demo video below
+To see the most real-life simulation of this project, have a look at the script ["make_a_withdrawal.py"](https://github.com/Okiki-Olugunna/Generational-Savings/blob/main/scripts/make_a_withdrawal.py) or view the demo video below

 ### Demo: